© 2023 Specter Ops, Inc. ALL RIGHTS RESERVED.

 Introduction and Architecture

-Attack Paths are the chains of abusable privileges and user behaviors that create direct and indirect connections between computers and users.
-Attack Paths exist due to years of misconfigurations and a lack of visibility into how privileges are applied.
-Attack Paths cannot be patched through traditional methods because these are misconfigurations and not vulnerabilities.
+Attack Paths are chains of abusable privileges and user behaviors that create direct and indirect connections between computers and users.
+They exist due to years of misconfigurations and a lack of visibility into how privileges are applied.
+Attack Paths cannot be patched through traditional methods because they are misconfigurations, not vulnerabilities.

-SpecterOps built BloodHound Enterprise following the principles of Attack Path Management.
-The primary goal of Attack Path Management (APM) is to solve the Attack Path problem directly.
+SpecterOps built BloodHound Enterprise following the principles of Attack Path Management (APM).
+The primary goal of APM is to solve the Attack Path problem directly.
 APM is a fundamentally different, unique methodology designed to help organizations understand, empirically quantify the impact of, and eliminate Attack Path risks.

 Single-Tenant Architecture Diagram